Honking is not my cup of tea.

 If not, then why do we honk?

-And mind you, honking is not the same as blowing the horn.
-It is the act of blowing horn unnecessarily.
+Mind you, honking is not the same as blowing the horn.
+Instead, it is the act of blowing the horn unnecessarily.

 Let Me Take You Back to the Older Times

-In times of bullock carts and horse carriages and things like that, there were no horns other than the voice of the person driving the vehicle or the wagon.
+In times of bullock carts and horse carriages, there were no horns other than the driver’s voice.

-The driver used to shout slogans like, “Watch out”, “Babu Ji, pay attention”, etc.
+He used to shout slogans like, “Watch out,” “Babu Ji, pay attention,” etc.

 Then came bicycles.
 And they had bells.
-The bells were, though not horns in a technical sense, but they were the first to have started the tradition of horns.
+Though not horns in a technical sense, the bells seem to have started the horns tradition.

 The sweet sound of bells on bicycles took the place of the human voice.
-Since it was not taxing on human vocal chords to do “trin-trin”, people started using the bells as often as they liked.
+Since it was not taxing on human vocal cords to do “trin-trin,” people started using the bells as often as they liked.

-Then came “Bhonpoos.”
-They were kind of annoying.
-That’s why we address people who speak more than required, “Bhonpoos.”
+Maybe that’s why we address people who speak more than required as “Bhonpoos.”

-If you see carefully, the horn is nothing except an extension of the human voice.
-And hence blowing horn can be argued as fair in the name of freedom of expression.
+Now, if you watch carefully, the horn is simply an extension of the human voice.
+And so, blowing horns may be considered part of the freedom of expression. 😀

 Why Do You Honk?